urbit/the-urbit-book/book/care-and-feeding.md

 ##  Lesson 6:  Starting More Ships

+> ### Objectives
+>
+> 1. Spawn subsidiary moons.
+> 2. Operate multiple ships.
+> 3. Connect a master ship to a slave ship for app control.

 While we are not going to break your ship in *The Urbit Book* lessons, you may want to keep things tidy on your main ship.
 In that case, completing the lessons using a secure disposable identity is a great way to experiment.